robvdw/RCA_AIG_042Q6_ARTIFICIAL_INTELLIGENCE/README.md

 # ARTIFICIAL INTELLIGENCE [RCA AIG 042Q6]
 # Goal & Aims
-This course is designed to provide a basic grounding in AI from a Cognitive Neuroscience perspective.
+This course is designed to provide a basic grounding of AI from a Cognitive Neuroscience perspective.

-* The aim is to equip students with basic Data Science skills ---including Python coding--- to build or explain next-gen Machine Learning (ML) AI-applications.
+* The aim is to equip students with basic Data Science skills ---including Python coding--- to build or explain next-gen Machine Learning (ML) data-products.
 * It will provide students with in-depth knowledge about state-of-the-art AI coding frameworks & libraries ---such as AWS machine learning, Cafee, Keras, Matlab, Mathematica, Microsoft Cognitive Toolkit, Sci-Kit Learn, Pytorch, Tensorflow, Theano, Torch---
 * Particular attention will be paid to the knowledge domain of Human Cognition form the view point of Cognitive Neuroscience.

 # Context
 This course is an adapted version of a lecture series as devised and setup for HRBS by Renske van den Engel-Brands.

 ====> Artificiële Intelligentie maakt deel uit van de Rotterdam Career Academy.

 ====> Vrije keuzedeel, richting Business IT Management.

 ====> Studielast bedraagt 30 ECTS.

 # Scope
-A hands-on introductory providing grounding of state-of-the-art AI, inclusive a roadmap for explaining and/or building Human-centered (HC) data-products.
+A hands-on grounding of state-of-the-art data-products.
+The course provides a roadmap for building conceptual AI prototypes of Human-Centered (HC) data-products.
-HC data products are digital products that use statistical and/or ML-iimplemented data analysis to visually support decision-making and help humans control complex systems.
-Generally, a data product is the visually processed result, with the help of neural network (NN) machine learning (ML) algorithms, of complex data analysis of systems.
+HC data products are digital products that use statistical and/or ML-implemented data analysis to visually support decision-making and help humans control complex systems.
+Generally, a data product is the visually processed result, with the help of ML-algorithms, of complex data analysis of systems.

-The course covers handling of small-scale Neural Network (NN) datasets and aim to equip stundents with coding skills.
-Python will be the primary language of the course and while we do not expect you to have full proficiency in it.
-We expect students at the end of the course to be able to read, (re)write & test Phyton code.
-Lectures + coding examples will become availabe during the course itself.

-# Goal
-This course is designed to provide a practical grounding of neural network (NN) Machine Learning (ML) and the concept of “designing with data” in order to design HC data product concepts that make Wicked Problems accessible to humans which:
+Data products aim to make Wicked Problems accessible to humans.
 * contain many interdependent influencing variables
 * do not have right or wrong solutions, only good and bad ones
 * can’t be solved with a formula and logic alone
 * can only be solved intuitively, not logically
 * are defined by social, psychological and cultural aspects.

+The course covers handling of small-scale Neural Network (NN) datasets and aim to equip stundents with coding skills.
+Python will be the primary language of the course and while we do not expect you to have full proficiency in it.
+We expect students at the end of the course to be able to read, (re)write & test Phyton code.
+Lectures + coding examples will become availabe during the course itself.

 # Learning objectives